learn-co-curriculum/dsc-ridge-and-lasso-regression/README.md

 ## Ridge regression

-In ridge regression, the linear regression cost function is changed by adding a penalty term to square of the magnitude of the coefficients.
+In ridge regression, the linear regression cost function is changed by adding a penalty term to the square of the magnitude of the coefficients.

 $$ \text{cost_function_ridge}= \sum_{i=1}^n(y_i - \hat{y})^2 = \sum_{i=1}^n(y_i - \sum_{j=1}^k(m_jx_{ij} + b))^2 + \lambda \sum_{j=1}^p m_j^2$$

 Recall that you want to minimize your cost function, so by adding the penalty term $\lambda$, ridge regression puts a constraint on the coefficients $m$.
 This means that large coefficients penalize the optimization function.
-That's why ridge regression leads to a shrinkage of the coefficients and helps to reduce model complexity and multi-collinearity.
+That's why ridge regression leads to a shrinkage of the coefficients and helps to reduce model complexity and multicollinearity.

-$\lambda$ is a so-called *hyperparameter*, which means you have to specify the value for lamda.
+$\lambda$ is a so-called *hyperparameter*, which means you have to specify the value for lambda.
 For a small lambda, the outcome of your ridge regression will resemble a linear regression model.
 For large lambda, penalization will increase and more parameters will shrink.

 Ridge regression is often also referred to as **L2 Norm Regularization**